zestia/ember-dragula/README.md

 ### Events

-The full range of events that dragula emits are supported, see: [https://github.com/bevacqua/dragula#drakeon-events](https://github.com/bevacqua/dragula#drakeon-events).
+The full range of events that dragula emits are supported, see the [docs](https://github.com/bevacqua/dragula#drakeon-events).
 These can be accessed by prefixing the event name with "on", e.g. `@onDrag`

 ## Test helpers